-Required for all Disney Vacation throughout 2022, a Park Pass AND a valid park ticket are needed to enter any Disney Park during your stay.
+Required for all Disney Vacations throughout 2023, a Park Pass AND a valid park ticket are needed to enter any Disney Park during your stay.
 You can get park passes for everyone in your travel party at once if they are included in your friends and family list.
 Those who choose to purchase Park Hopper Tickets are able to enter any park after 2 pm without a park pass.
 But you MUST have a park pass for your first park of the day.
-This is another reason to use the one park per day strategy.
+This is another reason to use the one-park-per-day strategy.

 New to the Disney Vacation planning lineup is the option to use Lightning Lane passes as part of your Disney ride strategy.
 As Walt Disney World no longer has a free way to upgrade your Disney ride experience by skipping the line, using the Lightning Lane option may be your only way to experience certain rides without waiting.
 That said you have a couple of options here.

-- Disney Genie+ ( Plus) is $15 per person, per day.
+- Disney Genie+ ( Plus) is a variable rate per person, per day ( Typically between $15-$30 dollars based on time of year, crowds, etc.).
 You can book this service for each day of your vacation, and you get two Lightning Lane passes as part of this service.
-Check the rides included in the graphic below.
+Check the rides included in our Disney Genie+ and Lightning Lane post.